- Don’t rely on color alone

 To satisfy 1.4.1 Use of Color – Level A you don’t have to use an underline, or use an underline all the time.
 You “just” have to use something that differentiates links from non-links.
 It could be font weight, italics, font size, font family…

 The trick to using anything other than underline is that you’ll be teaching your users on the fly to recognize links by something other than underlining.

 A few years ago, that would’ve been a huge deal but these days a lot of websites are ditching the underlining for bold — or for just a color change.

 Yes, “just a color change” is an option, but only in specific circumstances.
 If you want to use only color change and no other visual cue that something’s a link (in the “link” or “nobody’s hovering on me” state), you must:

-- Have enough contrast between the text and the background that the user can differentiate it from the background (thus meeting 1.4.3 Contrast (Minimum) – Level AA and/or 1.4.6 Contrast (Enhanced) – Level AAA)
+- Have a 4.5:1 contrast ratio between the body text and the background to meet 1.4.3 Contrast (Minimum) – Level AA and/or 1.4.6 Contrast (Enhanced) – Level AAA)

 - Have all of the following features to meet 1.4.1 Use of Color – Level A

-- Have enough luminosity contrast between the body copy and the link color that users can identify links in a paragraph without an underline.
+- Have a 3:1 contrast ratio, providing luminosity contrast, between the surrounding non-link text color and the link color so that users can identify links in a paragraph without an underline.
 (The Web Content Accessibility Group has posted a list of links with a 3:1 contrast ratio with surrounding text.)

 - Ensure that on hover, a visual enhancement such as underline, font change, etc. is displayed.